 Note 2: The range of the suitable electric wire is from 12 to 24 AWG.

-Note 3: If the 2 power inputs are connected, the Switch will be powered from the highest connected voltage.
-The unit will alarm for loss of power, either PWR1 or PWR2.
+Note 3: If the 2 power inputs are connected, JetNet Switch will be powered from the highest connected voltage.
+The unit will alarm for loss of power, either PWR1 or PWR2 and auto backup with each other.

-Note 4: To use the UL Listed LPS Power supply with output Rating 10.5-60 Vdc, minimum 2 A. Here, we recommended use DC 24V as the operating voltage.
+Note 4: JetNet 4508 v2/ JetNet 4508f v2 series, uses the UL Listed Power supply with output Rating 10-60 Vdc, minimum 2 A. Here, we recommended use DC 24V as the operating voltage.